Student Code of Conduct

 Acceptance of Incident

 Students accused of a code of conduct violation have the right to the conduct process.
-However, should the accused student accept responsibility for the alleged code of conduct violation, they can waive their right to a hearing and all associated procedures and accept their sanction(s) from the Conduct Officer.
+However, should the accused student accept responsibility for the alleged code of conduct violation, they can waive their right to all associated conduct procedures and accept their sanction(s) from the Conduct Officer.
 A written notification will be sent to the accused detailing the outcome of the meeting, sanctions imposed, and the appeal process.

 Notification of a Conduct Meeting